Black College Football Hall of Fame Classic

 The Black College Football Hall of Fame Classic is a college football kickoff game that has been played annually since 2019 at Tom Benson Hall of Fame Stadium in Canton, Ohio.
 The game features a matchup of two historically black colleges and universities (HBCUs).
 It is played on the Sunday before Labor Day.
+Since its inception, the game has been carried nationally by NFL Network and has featured teams from Division I FCS or Division II.

 The Classic originated in 2019, with a matchup between the Alabama A&M Bulldogs and the Morehouse Maroon Tigers, and coincided with the Black College Football Hall of Fame's move to Canton from its previous location in Atlanta.

-The 2020 edition of the Classic, scheduled between Howard and Central State, was announced to have been cancelled on July 3, 2020, over concerns related to the COVID-19 pandemic.
+The 2020 edition of the Classic, scheduled between Howard and Central State, was canceled over concerns related to the COVID-19 pandemic.